 The purposes and objectives of the Organization as stipulated in Article 1 of the Statutes are as under:

 The Secretariat of the Organization is located at its Permanent Headquarters in New Delhi and is headed by an elected Secretary-General (Article 3 of the Statutes).
 Deputy Secretaries-General and Assistant Secretaries-General who are senior officers of Member Governments sent on secondment assist the Secretary-General.
 Presently, the Governments of People’s Republic of China, Islamic Republic of Iran, and Japan have deputed their Senior Officials to the Secretariat.
 The regular staff of the Secretariat includes officials in professional and administrative categories.
 The Organization also maintains Permanent Observer Missions to the United Nations at New York and Vienna.

 AALCO’s Regional Arbitration Centres

-One of the major achievements of AALCO in its programme in the economic field was the launching of its Integrated Scheme for Settlement of Disputes in the Economic and Commercial Transactions in 1978.
-Pursuant to that Scheme, it was decided to establish Regional Arbitration Centres under the auspices of AALCO, which would function as international institutions with the objectives to promote international commercial arbitration in the Asian-African regions and provide for conducting international arbitrations under these Centres.
+One of the major achievements of AALCO in its programme in the economic field were the launching of its Integrated Scheme for Settlement of Disputes in the Economic and Commercial Transactions in 1978.
+Pursuant to that Scheme, it was decided to establish Regional Arbitration Centres under the auspices of AALCO, which would function as international institutions with the objectives of promoting international commercial arbitration in the Asian-African regions and providing for the conduct of international arbitrations under these Centres.

-Four such Centres have been established so far, which are located at Cairo (Arab Republic of Egypt), Kuala Lumpur (Malaysia), Lagos (Nigeria) and Tehran (Islamic Republic of Iran).
-The respective hosts Governments recognize their independent status like an international organization and have accorded privileges and immunities to these Centres.
+Four such Centres have been established so far, located in Cairo (Arab Republic of Egypt), Kuala Lumpur (Malaysia), Lagos (Nigeria) and Tehran (Islamic Republic of Iran).
+The respective Host Governments recognize their independent status like an international organization and have accorded privileges and immunities to these Centres.